rishi-singh26/DigipinManager/privacy-policy.md

 We do not collect, store, or share any personal information or user data.

 - The app does not include analytics, tracking technologies, or third-party advertising.
-- No personally identifiable information (PII) is collected from your device or account.
+- No personally identifiable information is collected from your device.

 ---

-## 2. Local and Cloud Data Storage
+## 2. Data Storage
-The app uses SwiftData and CloudKit to store your DIGIPIN data.
+Digipin Manager stores your data on your device and on your iCloud account.

-- Your data is stored locally on your device and optionally synced to your private iCloud account using CloudKit.
+- Your data is stored locally on your device and optionally synced to your private iCloud account.
 - We do not have access to any data stored in your iCloud account.
 - All data synced to iCloud is governed by Apple’s iCloud privacy policies.

 ---

 ## 3. Security
-All data is stored securely using the platform features provided by Apple (SwiftData, CloudKit, and iCloud).
+All data is stored securely using the platform features provided by Apple.
 We rely on Apple’s built-in security to protect your information on-device and in the cloud.

 ---